essdot/js-lessons/doc/variables.md

 Remember that in JavaScript:

 * Variables declared with `var` have function scope -- they can be seen everywhere within the function.
 * `var` declarations are hoisted to the top of the function.
-This includes inner functions defined in the function.
+Inner function declarations are also hoised to the top of the function.

 (Although you should not use `var` to declare variables, and use `let` instead, you will have to read code that uses `var`.
 It was around for much longer than `let` and `const`.
 So you need to understand hoisting.)